-Figure 6.6: Spectra of three ring-modulated pulse trains: (a). the Hanning window function, 50% duty cycle (corresponding to an index of 2); (b), a wave-shaping pulse train using a Gaussian transfer function; (c) the same, with a Cauchy transfer function.
+Figure 6.6: Spectra of three ring-modulated pulse trains: (a) the von Hann window function, 50% duty cycle (corresponding to an index of 2); (b) a waveshaping pulse train using a Gaussian transfer function; (c) the same, with a Cauchy transfer function.
 Amplitudes are in decibels.